 In its simplest definition, biomechanical efficiency is a measure of blood-flow– areas that are efficient receive and release blood very quickly on demand, whereas inefficient areas show interrupted or stymied flow.
 By a slightly more expanded definition, efficiency is also a measure of musculoskeletal development, lymphatic flow, and muscle response time.
 However, what truly determines biomechanical efficiency– and is the biomechanical mesh underlying each of these measures— is the human fascial system.
 The fascial system feeds and drains blood/ lymph (and thus supplies oxygen/ removes waste), builds tissues, and provides its own muscular action.
-As such, a measure of biomechanical efficiency (enabled by studying fascial developmental patterns) is actually a measure of fascial development.
+As such, a measure of biomechanical efficiency is actually a measure of fascial development.

 But in order to understand the human fascial system, we first need to understand its evolution.
 Beginning with our very first vertebrate ancestors and the common ancestor to all non-insect land animals:

 The Broncos will have a number of pending unrestricted free agents for the 2020 offseason.
 Thus, while Broncos news is light, this is a good time of year to conduct a series on what it could take to proactively reduce that number by extending players that the team may like to keep in Denver long term.

 This series will begin with Justin Simmons and Will Parks.
 Both play the same position, both have opportunities to start at that position, and, with both being acquired in the 2016 NFL Draft, both are entering the final years of their rookie contracts.Continue reading Examining Possible Contract Extensions for Justin Simmons and Will Parks